Our Investing Approach

-EXPERIENCE AND WISDOM: Through a disciplined process of listening, analyzing, implementing and monitoring, we work with you to create a plan designed to help you achieve your unique financial vision.
+EXPERIENCE AND WISDOM: Through a disciplined process of listening, analyzing, implementing and monitoring, we work with you to create a plan designed to help you pursue your unique financial vision.
 It all begins with a conversation.
-First (Step 1) we gather essential information about everything from your current assets and income to your specific financial objectives.
+First we gather essential information (Step 1) about everything from your current assets and income to your specific financial objectives.
 Then we discuss your current situation, your financial goals and your vision for the future.

 Do keep in mind that all investing involves risk including loss of principal.
 No strategy assures success or protects against loss.

 Asset Allocation Explained

 In one sense, asset allocation1 is quite simple.
 Invest in a mix of assets that have distinct characteristics and that respond differently to economic cycles, with a goal to minimize your portfolio’s overall volatility.
 Of course, there’s much more to it.

 What seems like common sense today is based on a Nobel Prize-winning theory developed by Harry Markowitz over half a century ago.
 Dr. Markowitz published his landmark paper, ‘Portfolio Selection,’ in the Journal of Finance in 1952.
 Its publication marked the start of modern portfolio theory2.